 thoughts

 In which Max wrestles with a question that has always bugged him: how did uniformitarianism come to be associated with the view that nature’s laws are invariant in space and time?
-(It’s interesting, I promise!) —Part I of II
+(It’s interesting, I promise!) —Part 1 of 2

 news